thz/train-containers/10-namespaces/10-unshare.md

 This one has an interesting aspect.
 According to section CLONE_NEWPID in unshare(2):
 "The calling process is *not* moved into the new namespace.
 The first child created by the calling process will have the process ID 1 and will assume the role of init(1) in the new namespace."

 So the calling process `unshare` execs itself to become `bash`, the shell itself is in the old pid namespace, but its first child process becomes the new pid 1 (init role, child reaper).
-Without init new processes cannot be allocacted (signaled by ENOMEM).
+Without init new processes cannot be allocated (signaled by ENOMEM).
+Adding the the -f(ork) option to unshare will fork a new process before executing the shell.
+By doing so the shell becomes PID 1 and the issue is resolved.

 ```
 % unshare -p /bin/bash --norc